DigitaleGesellschaft/jekyll-theme-conference/README.md

 - `program/index.md` with `layout: program`

 They can be empty but should contain the `layout` property in the FrontMatter header.

+If you choose a different location for the overview pages you must:

+- in case of the `talks` and `speaker` overview file, adapt the URL of the two collections as described further above in the section _Collection URLs_, and
+- in case of the `location` and `program` file, adapt the corresponding `url` parameter as described further above in the sections _Location Settings_ and _Program Settings_.

 ### Location / Room Overview